JuliaRegistrator/juliaregistrator.github.io/instructions.md

-#### How to use
+#### Usage

-1) Using an issue:
+Registration is triggered on github by mentioning the bot by name using the markdown "``` @JuliaRegistrator `$command` ```" with the appropriate `$command`.
+The bot must first be **installed on your repository** for this to work.

+The bot will only respond to new comments coming **from maintainers or collaborators**.
+If you're not a collaborator you will need to ask a maintainer or collaborator to trigger registration for you.

+The bot listens for comments on both GitHub issues and commits so you can either:

-Raise an issue in the package you wish to register.
-Add "@JuliaRegistrator `register()`" somewhere in the content of the issue if you are a collaborator to trigger Registrator.
-If you are not a collaborator ask someone who is to comment "@JuliaRegistrator `register()`" on the issue.
-This will make Registrator add a pull request to General with the appropriate changes.
-Registrator will look for the project file in the master branch by default.
-To use a custom branch comment with `register(name-of-your-branch)`.
+* **Raise a GitHub issue** and add "@JuliaRegistrator `register()`" somewhere in the content of the issue.
+Alternatively a collaborator can do this for you by adding a new comment to the issue.
+Registrator will use the project file in the master branch by default but you can use a custom release branch with the command `register(name-of-your-branch)`.

-2) Using a commit comment:

-On GitHub click on a commit that you wish to register.
-In the comment section below say "@JuliaRegistrator `register()`".
+* Alternatively, **click on particular a GitHub commit** and write "@JuliaRegistrator `register()`" in the comment section.
 Note that you must be a collaborator in order to do this.

+Registrator will then create a pull request to the General registry using the version information in the project file on your branch or commit.